Progress in Polymer Science

 Progress in Polymer Science is a peer-reviewed scientific journal publishing review articles on topics broadly related to polymer chemistry.
-The 2021 impact factor of this journal was 31.281, ranking it the highest in the subject category "Polymer Science".
+The 2022 impact factor of this journal was 27.1, ranking it the highest in the subject category "Polymer Science".
 The journal is available since 1967.
-Currently it is edited by Editor-in-Chief Jean-Francois Lutz and Senior Editors Michael Bockstaller and Chuanbing Tang.
+Currently it is edited by Editor-in-Chief Jean-Francois Lutz and Senior Editors Chuanbing Tang and Ophelia Tsui; Assistant Editor Ilhem Faiza Hakem.
 Honorary Editors-in-Chief include Krzysztof "Kris" Matyjaszewski and Guy C. Berry from Carnegie Mellon University.